Radoslaw-Wolnik/Pops-Bops/frontend/FRONTEND_documentation.md

 To do:
 - [ ] refresh token logic to maintain session
 - [ ] After register use register_login not normal login route
+- [ ] There must be a better way to acces the enviorement variables - the config/enviorement.ts

 Store the token (securely, preferably in HttpOnly cookies) Send the token with each request